Kylyssa Shay was homeless for over a year in her youth; it lead her to become a homelessness activist. She thinks, feels, and has opinions.

-Why Do People Fear and Hate the Homeless?
+Why Do People Hate the Homeless?
+What Are They Afraid of?

 Even as people see those around them, people they were once friends with, lose their homes, the fears and hatred remain and get directed at former friends and relatives.
 Some people fear and hate those without homes so much that even if they know them, they still despise them.
 Some even apply those hatreds and fears to their own elderly parents, the very people who once cared for them, when they fall on hard times.
 They'd sooner believe that someone they knew and loved has become a bad or lazy person than that poverty can happen to good people!